glyphic-co/textblock/README.md

 - minimum/maximum font size
 - minimum/maximum line height
 - minimum/maximum container width
-- minimum/maximum font weight (intended for variable fonts)
+- minimum/maximum font weight (intended for use with variable fonts to simulate grades — micro-variations in weight to set smaller sizes slightly bolder)

 ## To initialize, add the element to be resized (required)